bens4lsu/theskinny-publish/Content/blog2/old-man-gripes.md

 These two DirectTV commercials, which attempt (poorly) to make fun of merging cable companies.
 I'll post the first one.
 I know there's at least one more, wherein the guy from all of those mockumentaries dumps boiled shrimp and ice all over the conference room table.

-(2023 update:  embedded video no longer exists, and I don't remember what this was to search up a replacement.)
+<h3>(2023 update:  embedded video no longer exists, and I don't remember what this was to search up a replacement.)</h3>

 It's not just that they've come up with a not-funny ad for these comedy stars to read.
 It's not that YouTube makes me watch a commercial so that I can get to the commercial that I'm trying to watch.
 It's that they piss on the whole premise of this spot by ending with, "Now part of the AT&T family."